pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Telemetry: RX_RSSI (for the original value add -256), TX_RSSI, TX_QLY (0..100%)

 ## Futaba - *21*
 Also called SFHSS depending on radio version.

+### Sub_protocol SFHSS - *0*
 Models: Futaba SFHSS RXs and XK models.

 Extended limits and failsafe supported

-RX output will match the Futaba standard AETR independently of the input configuration AETR, RETA... unless on OpenTX 2.3.3+ you use the "Disable channel mapping" feature on the GUI.
+RX output will match the Futaba standard servo throw, mid point and the channel order AETR independently of the input configuration AETR, RETA... unless if on OpenTX 2.3.3+ you use the "Disable channel mapping" feature on the GUI.

 Option for this protocol corresponds to fine frequency tuning.
 This value is different for each Module and **must** be accurate otherwise the link will not be stable.
 Check the [Frequency Tuning page](/docs/Frequency_Tuning.md) to determine it.